Fort Lauderdale Family & Medical Leave Act (FMLA) Lawyers

 Under the Family and Medical Leave Act (FMLA), your employer is required to provide you with unpaid leave if you need to deal with certain family and/or medical issues, including the birth of a child, your own serious health condition, or the health condition of a spouse, child or parent.
 This holds true if your employer is large enough and you have worked for the company long enough as outlined under law.

 At The Amlong Firm, our employment law attorneys are committed to helping you enforce your rights under the FMLA, particularly if your employer is retaliating against you for simply needing to take care of a loved one.
-With more than 74 years of combined legal experience, our firm's founders, Bill Amlong and Karen Coolman Amlong, know all too well the tricks employers play and our firm will put this experience to work for you.

 What Exactly is the Family & Medical Leave Act?